taranjeet/taranjeet.github.io/_posts/2017-07-09-journey-so-far-with-cloudcv.md

 It started with a simple contribution from my side.
-However, I ended up playing multiple crucial and interesting roles while actively participating in designing and developing the whole project, database schema, API design guidelines to follow, project structure, deciding major code and decision flows, and writing tests.
+However, I ended up playing multiple crucial and interesting roles while actively participating in designing and developing the whole project, database schema, API design guidelines to follow, project structure, deciding major code and decision flows and writing tests.

 Everything happened swiftly and the learning graph was exponential.
 Things took